rg-3/tenv.rb/README.md

 	bin/twenv.rb

-__5. Meet the "client" local__
+__5. Introducing the "client" local__

-Once started, you'll have access to a `client` local.
+Once twenv.rb starts you'll have access to a `client` local.
 It returns an instance of `Twitter::REST::Client`, from there you can play around with numerous Twitter APIs.